Sphynx Cat Care & Health

 Styptic Powder - Stopping Bleeding from the Quicks

-Styptic powder is the grooming parlour's secret weapon.
+Styptic powder is known as the grooming parlour's secret weapon.

 • Moisten the tip of a cotton bud then dip it into the styptic powder.

-• Take your cotton bud and press and hold the tip of the bed to the bleeding nail for about 2-5 seconds.
-This is painless and will immediately stop the bleeding by constricting blood vessels in the area.
+• Take your cotton bud pressing & holding the tip of the bud to the bleeding for about 2-5 seconds.
+This is painless & will immediately stop the bleeding.
+It does this by constricting blood vessels in the application area.

-• Prepare cotton bud tip coated with styptic powder.
+• * Prepare cotton bud tip coated with styptic powder as above.

-• Swaddle the cat to prevent wriggling and hold him/her securely
+• Swaddle the cat to prevent wriggling enabling a good secure hold.

 • Don't miss the dew claw.